-At the time of the 2006 Census of Population and Housing, the dominant industry sectors in the City of Joondalup were 'retail trade' employing 12.2% of the local population, 'construction' with 10.9%, 'health care and social assistance' with 10.9%, 'education and training' with 8.6%, and 'manufacturing' with 8.0%34.
-Compared to the wider Perth Metropolitan Region, the City has a greater proportion of the population employed across all of these dominant sectors, with a significantly larger proportion of the population in the construction industry (compared with 8.8% for the Perth Metropolitan Region)35.
+At the time of the 201106 Census of Population and Housing, the dominant industry sectors in the City of Joondalup were constructionretail tradeq employing 12.2% of the local population, construction with 10.9%, tetail population, construction with 10.9%, tetail tradeg with 10.9% --education and training with 8.6%, and --emanufacturing-professional, Scientific and Technical Servicesq with 8.0%50.
+Compared to the wider Perth Metropolitan Region, the City has a greater proportion of the population employed across all of these dominant sectors., with a significantly larger proportion of the population in the construction industry (compared with 8.8% for the Perth Metropolitan Region)51.
 The proportion of employment in different industry types is shown in the chart below.